Tuesday, 4 August 2015

 Some background

-Atul Gawande is a typical third-culture-kid, born to Indian medical practitioners in the United States, studied at Stanford University, was a Rhodes Scholar at the University of Oxford before taking medical degrees at Harvard.
+Atul Gawande is a typical third-culture-kid, born to Indian medical practitioners in the United States, studied at Stanford University, and was a Rhodes Scholar at the University of Oxford before taking medical degrees at Harvard.

 However, before going to Harvard, he was a policy wonk on healthcare for Bill Clinton and was in the White House to help Hillary Clinton on her ill-fated Clinton Health Care Task Force.
-Being in the deep corridors of power, he could have chosen to stay there amongst the movers and shakers of America, but he did not.
+Being in the deep corridors of power, he could have chosen to stay there among the movers and shakers of America, but he did not.

 Career independence